U.S. justices divided over class action suit against Spokeo

 "We have a legion of cases that say you have to have actual injury" in order to sue, Roberts said.

-Liberal Justice Elena Kagan contested Spokeo's assumption that Robins was not harmed.
-Kagan said Robins' claim "seems like a concrete injury to me" and that if a company distributed incorrect information about her, "I would feel harmed."
+But liberal Justice Elena Kagan was equally forthright, saying Robins' claim "seems like a concrete injury to me."
+Kagan said if a company distributed incorrect information about her, "I would feel harmed."

 A ruling is due by the end of June.